labreu-bc/spark/README.md

-Full credits go to the original authors at: https://github.com/robinhood/spark
+This is a fork of https://github.com/robinhood/spark.
+Full credits go to the original authors.
 ======

 This repository is only meant to serve as a maintenance update over the original, in order to allow users of this lib to disable jetifier.